Welcome to the first of the author updates this week with recent reviews for authors on the shelves.

 One of the recent reviews for the book

-Thanks for visiting today and I hope you will be leaving with some books..thanks Sally.
+Thanks for dropping in today and I hope you will be leaving with some books.. thanks Sally.